xarray-contrib/xarray.dev/src/posts/dask-detrending/index.md

 will run a lot faster as well.

 This improvement will help every operation that we listed above and make the scale a lot more reliably than before.
-The algorithm is used very widely accross Dask and Xarray and thus, influences many methods.
+The algorithm is used very widely across Dask and Xarray and thus, influences many methods.

 ## What's next?